 We lost everything, but the amount of help we received from the attorneys at the Pritzker Hageman law firm was incredible.
 No amount of money can replace what we lost.
 I went through 15 to 20 surgeries.
 But I’m still alive and I get to spend the rest of my life with my family and we’re going to be happy the rest of our lives.A client who was burned on over 70% of his body

 Attorneys Fred Pritzker and Eric Hageman made a positive difference in the life of the client quoted above.
 For Fred and Eric, it was an honor and a privilege to help this client and his wife through the worst time of their lives and get them a settlement large enough that they will never have to worry about finances again.

-Fred and Eric have won $10 million and over $20 million for clients who suffered severe burns.
+Fred and Eric have won settlements over $10 million for clients who suffered severe burns.
 Find out how Fred and Eric can help you.
 Contact them for a free consultation.

 Our law firm knows about compensation for 2nd, 3rd and 4th-degree burns because we have won multi-million-dollar cases for clients with these severe injuries.
 In one of our recent cases, our client lost more than one limb from the heat of an explosion.
 Most of his hair was burned off and a significant amount of tissue on his face was destroyed.
 It is a miracle that he survived.